“Address challenges and seize opportunities of the new world of work”, UNDP urgesDec 14, 2015

 With green growth, new jobs will be created, the nature of others will be transformed, and others will end altogether.
 These changes ideally should be supported by systems of social protection and safety nets.

 The report argues that work opportunities can be fostered by the global goals.
 It estimates, for example, that around 45 million additional health workers will be needed to meet the health objectives of the Sustainable Development Goals.
 That would see the global health workforce increase in size from 34 million in 2012 to 79 million by 2030.
-It also argues that, conversely, work opportunities can be fostered by the global goals, stating, for example, that renewable energy holds the potential to create around 950 thousand additional jobs in Korea by 2030.

 Setting the new agenda for work